Markoluik/Ck2-Modding/README.md

 ### Added:
 #### Diplomatic Icons:
 - Appoint Shieldmaiden
+- Ask to Lift Excommunication
+- Relive Commander
+- Resign from Council
 - Split Clan
-- Relive Commander
-- Ask to Lift Excommunication
 #### Multiplayer Cheats:
 - Targetted Decisions:
 	 - Enable Cheats - (Target self) - Enables all the other targetted decisions and the cheat menu decision